ekagravarma/devops/README.md

-# Devops Projects and HandsOn on multiple tools
+# Devops Projects and HandsOn on multiple tools.

 1. Dockerfile_handsOn shows handsOn different Dockerfile . wrote Multistage Dockerfile
 2. Ansible_HandsOn shows works of creating a config where nginx is used .